 To see ‘Chasing Slow’ on our online catalogue, click here.

 By Kim Liggett

 In a patriarchal society girls are sent away for their sixteenth year, their “grace year” to rid themselves of magic.
 The focus is Tierney, the main character as she struggles to survive.

-To see ‘The Wall’ on our online catalogue, click here.
+To see ‘The Grace Year’ in our online catalogue, click here.

 The fifth in the awesome Seven Sisters series takes Tiggy on an epic journey from the wilds of Scotland to civil war Granada & beyond to find where she belongs.
 I love this series & am eagerly awaiting the sixth book.

 To see ‘The Seven Sisters’ series on our online catalogue, click here.